 Adverse effects associated with ChEIs include nausea, vomiting, diarrhea, and dizziness; these agents can also cause symptomatic bradycardia, leading to syncope and fall-related injuries.
-However, many of these adverse effects can be mitigated through slow up-titration to the desired maintenance dose, or by administration of ChEIs through the transdermal route.
+However, many of these adverse effects can be mitigated through slow up-titration to the desired maintenance dose, or by using the transdermal route.

 The partial NMDA receptor antagonist memantine is indicated for treating patients with moderate to severe Alzheimer's disease.
 Memantine is believed to prevent further nerve damage by inhibiting intracellular calcium accumulation.
 Common side effects of memantine include dizziness, headache, and confusion.

-Carbidopa/levodopa/entacapone is used to treat Parkinson disease; beta-blockers and 5-HT1 receptor agonists are used to treat migraine headache; and CCBs and ARBs are used to treat hypertension.
-None of these drugs are appropriate or useful for treating Alzheimer's disease.
+Carbidopa/levodopa/entacapone is used to treat Parkinson's disease; beta blockers and 5-HT1 receptor agonists are used to treat migraine headache; and calcium channel blockers (CCBs) and angiotensin II receptor blockers are used to treat hypertension.
+None of these drugs is useful for treating Alzheimer's disease.

 Learn more about pharmacologic treatment for Alzheimer's disease.